 The main character is Olive, and she has awkwardness and quirkiness.
 At the story’s beginning, we meet Olive while waiting to have her novel pitched to a movie production company.
 She is already super nervous.
 She has her best friend on the phone, talking her through it.

 So Olive goes into the conference room.
 She researched and prepared for this meeting, so she’s sitting there.
 Then, as she’s trying to put her best professional foot forward, more people join them in the conference room.
 Jason Thorn is her childhood crush.
-So one of the very first guys she laid eyes on in her lifetime, she asks to marry.
+So, one of the very first guys she laid eyes on in her lifetime she asks to marry.
 She claims him as her husband, which is fantastic.
 She’s trying to do things to cover her face so that Jason doesn’t see her and notice her.

 Jason is there to be the male role in her story, and as he’s sitting there.
 He’s so excited to see her and her.
 On the other hand, she has some different feelings.
-She has followed along with his career and things of that nature as her family has done the same.
+She has followed along with his career, and that nature as her family has done the same.
 So you get background on Jason’s ties to her family, Jason’s ties to her.
 There’s a little twist in there that you may not see coming.
 Then you have that classic romance piece like The Upside Of Falling.

 Author: Ella Maise